brasspetals/fm-sunnyside-landing-page/README.md

 ### What I learned

-I utilized a local variable in conjunction with a svelte variable to determine the color of the "underline" in the `LinksUnderlined` component.
-Not sure if this is best practice as it feels there should be a simpler way to do this, but it works!
+~~I utilized a local variable in conjunction with a svelte variable to determine the color of the "underline" in the `LinksUnderlined` component.
+Not sure if this is best practice as it feels there should be a simpler way to do this, but it works!~~ **Update:** Now using [the method found in this Svelte REPL](https://svelte.dev/repl/4b1c649bc75f44eb9142dadc0322eccd?version=3.6.7) to implement a CSS variable for the `LinksUnderlined` color.

-This was my first time using the `svelte:window` property, which I used to bind the innerWidth value to a width variable.
+This was my first time using the `svelte:window` property, which I used to bind the innerWidth value to a variable.
 This was handy in passing another condition to the Svelte `if` statement that determines whether the menu in the `Nav` component is shown or not.

 ```html
 <svelte:window bind:innerWidth={width}/>